misterseyiayeni/onlineboutique-infra/README.md

     - CONFIGURE MULTIBRANCH PIPELINE WEBHOOK
       - Copy this URL and Update the Jenkins IP (to yours): `http://PROVIDE_YOUR_JENKINS_IP:8080/multibranch-webhook-trigger/invoke?token=automation`

-      - Navigate to your `Project Repository`
+      - Navigate to your `Project Repository` on GitHub
         - Click on `Settings` in the Repository
         - Click on `Webhooks`
         - Click on `Add Webhook`